dutchpool/cdashboard/README.md

 ## To Do
 We are planning to integrate other cool features:
+- show the voted delegates of one wallet with their percentages that they are paying in the pop-up
 - in the HTML overview, select the history period with a dropdown, now it is 24h and 48h;
 - add a live indication in the DPoS main dashboard, the time until a node will forge
 - add euro / dollar for amount of coins - If already possible!
 Not main focus currently